czekster/dra-model-2024/README.md

 We have set the simulator to perform 10 independent replications.
 ```

-**Requirements:** Perl have to be installed in the machine and executables on PATH environment
+**Requirements:** Perl has to be installed in the machine and executables on PATH environment

 **Usage:** `C:\perl process.pl main-model-v7.out` *(it will create a file called main-model-v7.out.txt)*